 Foraging & Feasting: A Field Guide and Wild Food Cookbook - by Dina Falconi

-Some time ago, the author launched a crowdfunding campaign to self-publish this book and was backed by numerous donors, which helped to make this project a reality.
+Some time ago, the author successfully launched a crowdfunding campaign to self-publish this book, which was made possible thanks to the support of numerous donors.

-I can’t think of many other dedicated wild food cookbooks for foragers based in the UK and Ireland, aside from the seaweed cookbooks I previously mentioned in my coastal foraging post.
+There are few dedicated wild food cookbooks available for foragers based in the UK and Ireland, aside from the seaweed cookbooks I previously mentioned in my coastal foraging post.

 Do you have a favourite foraging recipe book that you would recommend?